Try some of these powerful calming sensory strategies to help kids remain focused, engaged, and content in the classroom!

 Using these tools in educational settings is becoming more and more mainstream – with very good reason.
 Moving slowly through a yoga sequence can provide calming stimulation to the vestibular system, the proprioceptive system, and the tactile system.

-Including calming breathing techniques for kids throughout the school day is another way to calm the entire nervous system.
+Including calming breathing techniques for kidsthroughout the school day is another way to calm the entire nervous system.

 9 || Fine motor and visual tasks that are familiar, quiet, and repetitive